-I have been in on meetings where applicants were passed over because they were judged as being insufficiently Christian by the decision makers.
+I have been involved in job interviews where applicants were passed over because they were judged as being insufficiently Christian by the decision makers.
 I've listened to more anti-atheist bigotry than I care to hear at work.
 I've endured countless conversations about the churches my co-workers attend and the importance of their religious faith.
 I used to hear from my ex-wife at least weekly about being subjected to proselyting, mandatory prayer meetings, and repeated unwelcome invitations to attend her boss' church.

 My experiences are hardly unique.
 I may live in a particularly oppressive state, but there are reports all over the atheist blogosphere about what atheists are subjected to at work by their Christian co-workers and bosses.
-Here are just a few:
+Here are just a few examples:

 - Being outed at work

 - Being subjected to disruptive proselytizing